azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - Event Hub Message Debugging.
       - Navigate back to the Azure Portal and select your resource group.
       - Select the event hub.
-      - Select the your event hub link.  e.g. awchathub.
+      - Select your event hub link.  e.g. awchathub.
       - Select the **Process Data** in the left-hand menu item.
       - Select the **Explore** button.